opgeROBt/Investigating-airbnb-and-their-impact-on-crime/README.md

 2. Summarize your results concisely.
 Make use of subheaders where appropriate.

 ## Repository overview

-1. Provide an overview of the directory structure and files.
+* code/ = stores all the codes.
 * data/ = stores the raw data.
-* data_output/ = stores the modified datasets.
-* documents/ = stores outlines, drafts, other text.
+* documentation/ = stores outlines, drafts, other text.
-* fig_output/ = stores graphics from our data.
+* output/ = stores graphics from our data.
-* scripts/ = stores R scripts.

 ## Running instructions